readmeio/oas/packages/oas-normalize/README.md

 #### Error Handling

-All thrown validation error messages that direct the user to the line(s) where their errors are present:
+All errors will be thrown as a `ValidationError` exception with contextual error messages that direct the user to the line(s) where their errors are present:

 ```
 OpenAPI schema validation failed.